fjvallarino/monomer/tasks.md

   - Create Split
     - Use space proportional to what widgets request
   - Create Dial
+  - Rename updateSizeReq/nodeUpdateSizeReq in tests
+  - ZStack should consider all visible layers when requesting size (split modal issue)
+    - It already works this way.
+Non issue

 - Pending
   - Add header in all files, indicating license and documenting what the module does